 to another performance of miracles, to another prophecy, and to another discernment of spirits, to another different kinds of tongues, and to another the interpretation of tongues.
 (1 Corinthians 12:10)

-The function of tongues are two fold.
-First it serves as the initial physical evidence of baptism of the Holy Spirit.
-Second it serves as a gift of the Spirit (The gift of prophesying in tongues and interpreting it into the spoken language of the Assembly.)
+The function of tongues is two-fold.
+First, it serves as the initial physical evidence of the baptism of the Holy Spirit.
+Second, it serves as a gift of the Spirit (The gift of prophesying in tongues and interpreting it into the spoken language of the Assembly.)

 If you found this content helpful, I kindly ask you to leave your feedback in the comments section below.
 Sharing it with your friends and family through email or social media would also be greatly appreciated.
 Your feedback not only encourages me but also contributes to the growth and edification of the Church.
 In order to promote meaningful and respectful dialogue, I request that you use your full name when commenting.
 Please note that any comments containing profanity, name-calling, or a disrespectful tone will be deleted.
 Thank you for your understanding and participation.